spicadust/Project_PerMed/notebooks/eda_lucia/conclutions_eda.md

-# EDA Analysis Conclusions for UK Biobank Databases
+# EDA Analysis Conclusions for UK Biobank Databases for Opioids
+Drugs for this study: loperamide, methadone,fentanyl, morphine, sufentanil.
+Sufentanil does not appear in the omop database(after searching in the drug_era_atc.tsv).

 ## 1. Comparison Between `gp_scripts`, `omop_era`, and `omop_exposure`